 Our home dehumidifiers are unique and use only 1 Watt of electricity during standby model.
 Other manufacturers use at least 30 Watts which is more of a consideration.

-The danger switching a dehumidifier on daily is that the humidity level can actually built up during the hours its switch off & the dehumidifier can’t cope to control the atmosphere to the required humidity level when the dehumidifier is in time of operation.
+The danger switching a dehumidifier on daily basis is that the humidity level can actually built up during the hours it’s switch off & the dehumidifier can’t cope to control the atmosphere to the required humidity level.